Spacial/awesome-csirt/README.md

 - [Teaching an Old Dog New Tricks: 2017 Magniber Ransomware Uses PrintNightmare Vulnerability to Infect Victims in South Korea](https://www.crowdstrike.com/blog/magniber-ransomware-caught-using-printnightmare-vulnerability/)
 - [RansomExx Renner](https://otx.alienvault.com/pulse/611ecd98c0e17d68bf061a06/)
 - [RANSOMWHERE](https://ransomwhe.re/): Total tracked ransomware payments all time.
 Ransomwhere is the open, crowdsourced ransomware payment tracker.
 Browse and download ransomware payment data or help build our dataset by reporting ransomware demands you have received.
+- [BlackByteDecryptor](https://github.com/SpiderLabs/BlackByteDecryptor): This is a decryptor for the ransomware BlackByte.

 ### Virus/Anti-Virus